postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 In a digest authentication flow, the client sends a request to a server, which sends back nonce and realm values for the client to authenticate.
 The client sends back a hashed username and password with the nonce and realm.
 The server then sends back the requested data.

 By default, Postman extracts values from the response.
 If you do not want to extract those values, you can enter your own values in the advanced section for selected fields, or select ‘Yes, disable retrying the request` to skip retrying the request.

+To use digest auth:
+In the Authorization tab, select Digest Auth from the TYPE drop down menu.
+To set the authorization parameters for a request, enter your username and password.
+You can also set advanced digest auth parameters.

 [![digest_auth]()]()